Sweeping the oceans - terrane accretion

 - suspect terranes:

-- composite terranes: a terrane formed from identifiable terranes.
+- composite terranes: a terrane formed from identifiable terranes, often amalgamated as part of the outboard history.

 - outboard vs. inboard events: events that occur before accretion to the continental